codingcarol/EE-P-596---Brain-Tumor-Classification/README.md

 jupyter notebook
 ```

-Download the dataset from Kaggle and put it in your directory
+Download the dataset from Kaggle and put it in your directory.
+Download the model from Google Drive (link below) and put it in the directory

 The file structure should look like
 ```
+├── README.md
+├── requirements.txt
+├── model.pth
+├── src/
+│   ├── main.py      # Entry point of the program
+│   ├── model.py     # Model definition
-├── brain_tumor_data/
+├── data/
 │   ├── Training/
 │      ├── glioma
 │      ├── meningioma